The Most Comprehensive Frequently Asked Questions (FAQ) about Massage Chairs in India with Answers

 Can I use the Massage Chair as a Recliner for relaxing to watch TV?

-No, The massage chairs usually have a back that is just a hollow space with no support except the rollers.
-The only thing within that is the rollers that move up and down.
-In the rest position the rollers usually move to the bottom, so there is nothing supporting your back, so it is not comfortable.
-So just because it looks luxurious and comfortable, don't assume this is something you can curl up into and read a book or listen to music for a long time or fall asleep.
+No, The massage chairs back is just a hollow empty space with just the rollers that go up and down on a rail.
+In the rest position the rollers usually move to the bottom or top, so there is nothing supporting your back, so it is just hangs without support and will not be comfortable.
+Just because it looks luxurious and comfortable, don't assume this is something you can curl up into and read a book or listen to music for a long time or fall asleep.
 At the most you can take a quick nap if you fall asleep.

 How much space does the massage chair take?
 Can I keep it in the living room?
 What is the best place to keep a massage chair at home?